sharkySharks/dotfiles/README.md

 # dotfiles
 Sharky's configs

-Place to keep all of my settings for ZSH, Sublime, and other tools as well as some helpful scripts.
+Place to keep helpful scripts and personalized configurations for tooling like ZSH, iterm2, etc.